lupyuen/lupyuen.github.io/src/loader.md

   bflb_eflash_loader_main();
 ```

-The Decompiled Main Function is surprisingly readable, kudos to Ghidra!
+The Decompiled Main Function is surprisingly readable (pic below).
+Kudos to the Ghidra Team!

 This code suggests that all the exciting action happens inside __bflb_eflash_loader_main__.
 Which we'll examine in a while.